 SJKF occupy habitats with open or low vegetation and loose soils.
-In the northern portion of their range, they occupy grazed grasslands and to a lesser extent valley oak woodlands (USFWS 1998).
-SJKF are also found in grazed grasslands, including areas adjacent to tilled or fallow fields, and suburban settings (USFWS 1998).
-In the Altamont Pass area, they occupy soils with high clay content (Orloff et al. 1986).
+In the northern portion of their range, they occupy grazed grasslands and to a lesser extent valley oak woodland (USFWS 1998, USFWS 1999).
+SJKF are also found in grazed grasslands, including areas adjacent to tilled or fallow fields, and suburban settings (USFWS 1998, USFWS 1999).
+In the Altamont Pass area, they occupy soils with high clay content (Orloff, Hall, and Spiegel 1986).
 SJKF uses underground dens to raise pups, to avoid predators, to regulate temperature, and to avoid other adverse environmental conditions.
 Kit foxes modify and use dens excavated by other animals, as well as man-made structures (culverts).
 In the northern portion of their range, burrowing mammals (primarily Beechey ground squirrels, Otospermophilus spp.) usually provide dens.
 Natal pupping dens differ from other kit fox dens in that they tend to be larger, have more entrances, are found on flatter ground (slopes of 6 percent) and show evidence of use (O'Farrell and McCue 1981).
 Dens are usually located on loose-textured soils on slopes less than 40 degrees (O'Farrell et al. 1980).
 SJKF are predominantly nocturnal; hunting and most other activities are restricted to after dark (Egoscue 1956).
 In their northern range, they prey predominantly upon Beechey ground squirrels, but they also regularly prey upon kangaroo rat (Dipodomys spp.), black-tailed jackrabbit (Lepus californicus), desert cottontail (Sylvalagus audubonii), ground squirrel (Otospermophilus spp.), deer mice (Peromyscus spp.), burrowing owl, western meadowlark (Sturnella neglecta), and a variety of lizards and insects (Egoscue 1956).
 Coyote, red fox, bobcats, and raptors have been known to prey on kit fox (Cypher et al. 2000).

-SJKF are generally considered extirpated from much of the project area, except on the southeastern edge where there are several historical observations.
-The property contains annual grassland and scrub habitat; a camera trapping study targeting SJKF was conducted on-site from 2018 to 2019 with scent and bait stations but did not yield any positive SJKF results.
-The SCVHP has modelled habitat in the vicinity of Pacheco Peak, including portions on the property, but the impact area does not contain suitable habitat (abundance of small mammal burrows, loose soils) or prey.
-The CNDDB search results yielded four (4) SJKF observations within 5 miles of the site, and two (2) within the Pacheco Peak 7.5-minute quadrangle.
-The more recent of these observations was an individual observed in Henry Coe State Park, about 5 miles from the project site.
-SJKF modelled habitat does occur on-site, and the project will be required to comply with Condition 18 of the SCVHP.
+SJKF are considered extirpated from much of the project area, despite historical observations along the southeastern edge of the site.
+The property contains annual grassland and scrub habitat; a camera trapping study targeting SJKF was conducted on site from 2018 to 2019 with scent and bait stations but did not yield any positive SJKF results.
+The SCVHP has modelled habitat in the vicinity of Pacheco Peak, including portions on the property, but the impact area does not contain suitable habitat (abundance of small mammal burrows, loose soils) or prey, and vicinity to the site's ranching operations likely preclude SJKF from establishing dens in the area.
+CNDDB search results yielded four (4) SJKF observations within 5 miles of the site, and two within the Pacheco Peak 7.5-minute quadrangle.
+The more recent of these observations was an individual observed in 2006 at Henry Coe State Park, about 5 miles from the project site (CNDDB 2021).
+SJKF modelled habitat does occur on site, and the project will be required to comply with Condition 18 of the SCVHP.
 This is a focal species of the SCVHP.

-6.7.5 California Tiger Salamander (Federally Threatened/State Threatened/SCVHP-Covered Species)
+6.7.5 California Tiger Salamander (FT, ST, SCVHP-Covered Species)

-The Central California DPS of the CTS was federally listed as a threatened species on August 4, 2004 (69 FR 47212), and was listed as a threatened species by the State of California effective August 19, 2010 (Section 670.5, Title 14, CCR, as amended).
+The Central California DPS of the CTS was federally listed as a threatened species on August 4, 2004 (69 FR 47212) and was listed as a threatened species by the State of California effective August 19, 2010 (Section 670.5, Title 14, CCR, as amended).
 Critical habitat for the Central Valley, Sonoma, and Santa Barbara populations were designated for this species on August 23, 2005, August 31, 2011, and November 24, 2004, respectively.
 Recovery plans for the Central Valley, Sonoma, and Santa Barbara populations were published for this species on June 6, 2017, May 31, 2016, and December 12, 2016, respectively (USFWS 2017).